this is radio nowhere.

 The Upstage: Like the nightly jam, anything can happen here.

 I have a full editorial calendar already sketched out for the entire year.
 There will be a big focus on the 50th anniversary of Born to Run, but there are also European shows scheduled.
-Will we get Tracks 2?
 Will there be a second volume of Only The Strong Survive?

 I'm so excited to do this work and publish it here.
 The good thing about this being my hangout is that I can write about whatever Bruce-related thing I want.